 Crack cocaine, which is another common form of the drug, uses baking soda instead of ether to produce crystalline rocks that can be heated.
 In making crack, dealers might cut it with additives such as powdered sugar to make it cheaper to produce.

 Even in its purest form, cocaine can be dangerous.
-Given that most of the drug that is obtained by users has been laced with additives, the potential dangers are simply magnified.
+Given that most of the drug that is obtained by users has been laced with additives, the potential dangers are magnified.

 Cocaine addiction is a serious issue.
 According to a national survey on drug use conducted by the U.S. Department of Health and Human Services, approximately 670,000 people over the age of 12 used cocaine for the first time in 2019.
 This is a serious finding as cocaine is extremely addictive.